pranav750/block_of_deed/README.md

 This web application can be used to store real estate information of a person using smart contract on Rinkeby Test Network.
-This is a decentralisied web application built using HTML, CSS, JavaScript, React, Solidity.
+This is a decentralized web application built using HTML, CSS, JavaScript, React, Solidity.

 Live Demo :- https://block-of-deed.netlify.app